dgkf/devutils/README.md

-If you're feeling adventurous, you can give `devutils` added privileges to mask some base functions in your package namespace, allowing you to flag a package as suggested while directly reuse existing namespaced package objects (accessed via `::` or `:::`).
+If you're feeling adventurous, you can give `devutils` added privileges to mask some base functions in your package namespace, allowing you to flag a package as suggested while directly reuseing existing namespaced package objects (accessed via `::` or `:::`).

 This features is very experimental, and mucking with the base namespace is not